geostyler/geostyler/src/Component/Symbolizer/MarkEditor/MarkEditor.example.md

-This demonstrates the use of MarkEditor.
+This demonstrates the use of `MarkEditor`.

 ```jsx
 const React = require('react');